Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --dimensions Environment=Production,Region=sa-east-1

-# Publish multiple metrics (batch)
+Publish multiple metrics in a single batch

 aws cloudwatch put-metric-data \